alechenninger/blog/posts/fakes.md

 ## Object-oriented test double

 Admittedly, our class isn't all that impressive yet.
-We're just getting warmed up. **A classes real power comes from encapsulation.** A class is not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.
+We're just getting warmed up. **A class's real power comes from encapsulation.** A class is not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.